oliverlee96/Risk-scoring/README.md

 ## Features

 - Calculate the risk level of changing an individual piece of metadata based on it's attributes.
-- Calculate the overall risk of a Salesforce change user story based on the aggregated risk levels of related metadata components.

 ## Usage